 You can get some great results with a regular unmodified DSLR and a tracking platform.
-But if you’re looking to take the next step with your DSLR images, but can’t justify spending £3000 on a Nikon D810a, then modifying an older generation camera will give similar results for a tiny fraction of the cost.
+But if you’re looking to take the next step with your DSLR images, but can’t justify a Nikon D810a or dedicated astro camera, then modifying an older generation camera will give similar results for a tiny fraction of the cost.
 The astro modification process is also reversable simply by swapping out the new filter for the original one.

 Replacing a camera’s standard hot mirror with a UV/IR cut filter will allow much more light from the red end of the spectrum to pass through to the sensor.
 In particular, the all-important H-alpha light emitted by most nebulae.
 The chart below compares the light transmission profiles from a standard Nikon D5100 with an astro modified version.